chack-attack/sql-data-warehouse-project/README.md

 - Sales Trends
 These insights empower stakeholders with key business metrics, enabling strategic decision-making.

-🛡️ License
+🛡️ **License**

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

-🌟 About Me
+🌟 **About Me**

 Hi there!
 I'm Chackriya Som.
-I’m a data science professional and passionate humanitarian on a mission to share knowledge and working with data to make tangible change for a better world.
+I’m a public health, data science professional, and passionate humanitarian on a mission to share knowledge and working with data to make tangible change for a better world.